xamberl/DFT-raMO/docs/src/IrIn3.md

 X	 10.48995	  3.49665	  0.00000
 X	  3.49665	  3.49665	  0.00000
 ```
-The symbol `X` can be changed arbitrarily, as long as it does not match the symbol of another atom
+The symbol `X` can be changed arbitrarily.
-already present.

 Now that you have these files, you can just run DFT-raMO again:
 ```julia-repl
 julia> dftramo_run("step2.yaml")
 ```

 As before, have a look at the  XSF files to see the reconstructions.

 ## LCAO reconstructions